Hack Your Nervous System

 What we want to do when we "reset" the vagus nerve is to increase vagal tone.
 This means we're increasing the nerve's ability to respond to stress appropriately (we can't survive without a stress response) and to COME BACK OUT of that stress response when the "danger" has passed.

 There are several ways to do this.
 The videos below show deep breathing (3 deep diaphragmatic breaths help to reset the nervous system) and two vagus nerve exercises (basic exercise and half-salamander).
-Some other techniques include chanting 'OM,' humming, cold water (to the forehead or cold showers), laugh, and play!
+Some other techniques include chanting 'OM,' humming, cold water (to the forehead or cold showers), laughing, and playing!

 IMPORTANT: It is also essential that you know how to breathe correctly and have the capacity to breathe correctly (thoracic/rib mobility, diaphragm mobility).
 Our vagus nerve function and respiratory function rely on each other for proper function.
 A movement specialist can help you improve your breathing.